relab/hotstuff/docs/modules.md

 However, interactions between modules are already in the form of events.
 For example, the delivery of messages from the network, or the occurrence of a timeout or proposal.
-Therefore, it may make sense to use this solution for some interactions between modules, but it is not sensible to use this as a solution to the circular dependency problem.
+Therefore, it may make sense to use this solution for some interactions between modules, but it is not sensible to use this as a solution to theinstancercular dependency problem.

 ### Deferred Initialization